Invariant tori and boundedness of solutions of non-smooth oscillators with Lebesgue integrable forcing term: Introduction

 The study of non-smooth differential equations provides insight into various phenomena in both natural and engineering domains, where systems exhibit sudden changes.
 This knowledge has practical applications in various fields, such as modeling mechanical systems that involve collisions (see, for instance, \cite{Brogliato1996,Jeffrey2018,Kowalczyk2008}) and biological and climate modeling that involves abrupt changes (see, for instance, \cite{Anna2017,Carvalho2020,Leifeld2018,Piltz2014}).
 Particularly, the differential equation \eqref{e1} provides models of electronic circuit in the presence of a relay as noticed by \cite{Jacquemard2012}.

 The equation \eqref{e1} is part of the family of the Duffing-type equations

 for which, in the 1960's, Littlewood proposed to investigate the boundedness of solutions by assuming that $p(t)$ is either bounded or periodic and that $ g $ (commonly called {\it saturation function}) satisfies a particular asymptotic condition (see \cite{Littlewood1968}).
-In \cite{Littlewood1966B}, Littlewood gave a example for which $p(t)$ is bounded and \eqref{int1} has an unbounded solution.
+In \cite{Littlewood1966B}, Littlewood gave an example for which $p(t)$ is bounded and \eqref{int1} has an unbounded solution.
 In this context, Morris \cite{Morris1976} was the first one to provide an example in the conditions proposed by Littlewood for which all the solutions of \eqref{int1} are bounded, namely, $p(t)$ periodic continuous and $ g(x)=2x^{3} $.
 Soon after, Dieckerhoff and Zehnder \cite{Zehnder1987} extended the Morris result to the following more general family of equations:

 with $p_j$ being periodic $\CC^{\infty} $ functions.
-The proof of the aforementioned results involves showing that there exist infinitely many invariant closed curves of the time-$T$ map, which in turn is equivalent to the existence of a sequence of nested invariant tori for the differential equation, and for this, the Moser's twisting map theorem (\cite{Moser1962}) is very useful.
+The proof of the aforementioned results involves showing that there exist infinitely many invariant closed curves of the time-$T$ map, which in turn is equivalent to the existence of a sequence of nested invariant tori for the differential equation, and for this, the Moser's twisting map theorem is very useful (see \cite{Moser1962}).
 Some results concerning the boundedness of solutions for non-smooth differential equations were also obtained by means of the variants of Moser's twisting map theorem (see, for instance, \cite{Kunze1997,Ortega1996}).

-In 1998, Ortega \cite{Ortega1998Talk} suggested the question of whether all solutions of \eqref{int1}, when $ g(x)=\arctan(x) $ and $p(t)$ is periodic, are bounded or not (see also \cite{Li2001}).
+As mentioned in \cite{Li2001}, Ortega in a talk \cite{Ortega1998Talk} at Academia Sinica in 1998 suggested the question of whether all solutions of \eqref{int1}, when $ g(x)=\arctan(x) $ and $p(t)$ is periodic, are bounded or not.
 In this case, the saturation function is bounded and generates a small twist at infinity, which makes it difficult to apply the standard versions of the twisting map theorem.
 It fell to Li \cite{Li2001} to first answered this question, in the case that $p(t)$ is a $ \CC^{\infty} $ periodic function with vanishing average.
 In \cite{Wang2006} , Wang improved the result of Liu by considering $p(t)$ as a $ \CC^{5} $ periodic function with some smallness condition on its average.
 The non-smooth forced oscillator \eqref{e1} represents a limit scenario to the case introduced by Ortega in \cite{Ortega1998Talk}.